Online

 Does the institution provide support with arranging One to one/Group study skills sessions?

 1:1 specialist study support with a specialist tutor, which focuses on specific SpLD needs of the student.
-Students with DSA will be funded for this; those without funding can access some 1:1 support through the learning advisor.
+Students with DSA will be funded for this; those without funding or those waiting for DSA funding can access 1:1 support with the learning advisor.
+The Disability and Neurodiversity Team run a comprehensive portfolio of workshops to support students' learning.

 Social and Peer Support